Let's Verify Math Questions Step by Step: Experiments

 \subsection{Results and Analysis}

-To address \textbf{Q1}, which investigates the effectiveness of the proposed MathQ-Verify framework, we conduct comprehensive evaluations on three benchmark datasets: MathClean-GSM8K, MathClean-MATH, and ValiMath.
+To address \textbf{Q1}, which investigates the effectiveness of MathQ-Verify, we conduct comprehensive evaluations on three benchmark datasets: MathClean-Simple, MathClean-Challenging, and ValiMath.
 The primary objective is to quantify the extent to which MathQ-Verify improves prediction accuracy and to assess its applicability across diverse model architectures.
 As presented in Table~\ref{tab:gsm8k_math}, our method yields substantial improvements in both accuracy and the reduction of invalid outputs across a wide range of models.
-In particular, models such as Qwen2.5-7B and LLaMA-3.1-8B exhibit notable gains in precision and F1 scores.
+In particular, models such as Qwen2.5-7B and LLaMA-3.1-8B exhibit notable gains in precision and F1 scores, which reflects the likelihood that predicted samples contain \textbf{truly correct data}.
 However, certain specialized models such as Qwen2.5-Math-7B demonstrate limitations in instruction-following capabilities, resulting in increased invalid outputs.
 These observations suggest that models with sufficient instruction-following capabilities generally exhibit performance improvements when augmented with MathQ-Verify.
 To further evaluate the robustness and generalizability of MathQ-Verify, we extend our analysis beyond the MathClean benchmarks to the ValiMath dataset.
 This investigation aims to determine whether the observed performance gains persist under distributional shifts and dataset variations.
 As illustrated in Table~\ref{tab:eight_metrics_beautified}, MathQ-Verify consistently enhances performance across datasets.
 For example, GPT-4o and S1.1-32B achieve an improvement of 5.78 and 6.02 percentage points in F1 score, respectively, alongside increases in precision.
-These findings affirm the framework’s ability to generalize across diverse data distributions, effectively improving both the reliability and precision of model outputs while mitigating spurious generations.
+These findings affirm the framework’s ability to generalize across diverse data distributions, effectively improving the reliability and precision of model outputs while mitigating spurious generations.